Construction Site Control

 Uncontrolled urban runoff from construction sites can significantly impact the water quality of local streams and creeks.
 These water quality impacts, which are usually seen as excessive erosion and sedimentation, must be controlled in accordance with the Program’s NPDES permit.

-Co-permittees continue to implement the CIPS by conducting reviews of erosion control plans, requiring General Permit coverage, conducting routine (including pre-wet season) and as-needed construction site inspections, documenting and reporting violations and enforcement response, and training inspectors.
+Co-permittees continue to implement the MRP requirements by conducting reviews of erosion control plans, requiring General Permit coverage, conducting routine (including pre-wet season) and as-needed construction site inspections, documenting and reporting violations and enforcement response, and training inspectors.
 The Program annually co-sponsors and/or conducts a Construction Site Management Workshop to assist Co-permittees with inspector training needs, provides guidance on annual reporting requirements, and assists Co-permittees with construction-related questions and issues as needed.

 Site Controls for Constructed-Related Activities